duarte-pompeu/greatpytools2025/README.md

 - script to run all checks: [checks.sh](./scripts/setup.sh)
 - script to setup a minimal project with these tools: [setup.sh](./scripts/setup.sh)

-I'm not including the lock file because it can get stale, but it's usually a good idea to also version control it.
+Note: I'm not including the lock file in this repo because it can get stale, but it's usually a good idea to also version control it (except if you're working in a re-usable lib, where you may want users to have flexibility in versioning).

 # Checks